rgmorales/kubernetes-the-hard-way-on-lxd/docs/11-dns-addon.md

 deployment.extensions/coredns created
 service/kube-dns created
 ```
+## Note:

+The replicaset needs to be bumped up from 2 to 3, with the above command there will be only 2 core-dns pods running.
+Modify the core-dns deployment accordingly.

 List all the containers, now you should see that the workers have an extra cni network configured:
 ```